CppPhil/caf_playground/README.md

 g++-9 can be installed with apt-get using
 `sudo apt-get install -y g++-9 g++-9-multilib libc6-dbg linux-libc-dev`

+### OpenSSL
+CMake and CAF both require OpenSSL to be installed.
+Using apt-get OpenSSL can be installed with `sudo apt-get install -y openssl libssl-dev`

 ### CMake
 CMake 3.15 or newer is required.
 CMake 3.16 or newer is recommended.